 Have You Been Injured In A Kissimmee Truck Accident?

 If you or a loved one were injured in an accident with a semi-truck, tractor-trailer, or similar oversized vehicle, a Kissimmee truck accident lawyer may be able to help.

 A tractor-trailer accident in Florida is more complicated than a car accident because tractor-trailers, which can weigh up to 40 tons, do significantly more damage to passenger cars.
-For most personal injury cases in Florida, the statute of limitations is four years to bring a trucking accident lawsuit, which makes securing legal counsel crucial.
+For most personal injury cases in Florida, the statute of limitations is two years to bring a trucking accident lawsuit, which makes securing legal counsel crucial.

 In the event of a truck accident caused by negligence or unethical business practices, seek immediate medical treatment before contacting an experienced Kissimmee truck accident attorney.

 To minimize financial liability and refute personal injury claims in the event of a truck accident, trucking companies deploy an Accident Response Team to gather evidence and build a compelling case.
 As a result, Shiner Law Group attorneys ensure that you receive the maximum financial package for your injuries by collecting evidence soon, preserving it, and examining it.